altonchaney/cosmere-maps/README.md

 # Cosmere Maps

 A Webapp built to provide a clear visual for the various journeys characters take in Brandon Sanderson's Cosmere books.
-As of 10/28/2022, three Cosmere series have data included for them, with more coming in the future.
+As of November 2022, three Cosmere series have data included for them, with more coming in the future.
 You can view the currently deployed site @ https://cosmeremaps.com/

 ---